 Repair the Damage

 Once you’ve identified and resolved the cause of the problem, you can set about doing the actual foundation repair.
 The cost involved in this aspect of maintenance depends on how long the problem has existed before it is discovered, or before you take steps to address it.
-Repairs typically involve replacing the damaged sections of foundation wall, waterproofing with a membrane and repainting where necessary.
+Repairs typically involve replacing the damaged sections of the foundation wall, waterproofing with a membrane and repainting where necessary.

 Preventing Future Occurrences

 Unless you want to be continuously paying for foundation repair, you also need to take steps to prevent the problem from recurring.
 Make sure that your outdoor pathways don’t slope towards the walls of the home, which will allow water to flow back down towards the foundations.
-Remove any plants, shrubs and trees that are planted within 8 feet of the base of the house, and keep your garden sprinklers at least 5 feet away when you’re watering the grass.
+Remove any plants, shrubs, and trees that are planted within 8 feet of the base of the house, and keep your garden sprinklers at least 5 feet away when you’re watering the grass.

 Keeping your home in ship-shape condition will ensure that when you decide it’s time to sell, you get the full value of your return on investment.
 It might cost you money to maintain it, but problems such as foundation repair are far less expensive if they are addressed before they become extensive.